People

 himani.sachdeva@univie.ac.at

-I studied physics during my undergrad and obtained my PhD in statistical physics from TIFR Mumbai.
-Motivated by a broader interest in biodiversity and the processes that maintain it, I then switched to theoretical evolutionary genetics for my postdoc at IST Austria.
-I am currently a university assistant (senior postdoc) in the Mathematics and Biosciences Group at the University of Vienna.
-Beginning October 2025, I will be starting as an assistant professor with a joint appointment in the Faculty of Life Sciences and the Faculty of Mathematics at the University of Vienna.
-I am also a PI in an SFB consortium on polygenic adaptation which consists of experimental evolution, population genomics and theoretical genetics groups in and around Vienna.
+I studied physics during my undergrad and obtained a PhD in statistical physics from TIFR Mumbai.
+Motivated by a broader interest in biodiversity and the processes that maintain it, I then switched to theoretical evolutionary genetics for my postdoc at IST Austria, followed by a senior postdoc position in the Mathematics and Biosciences Group at the University of Vienna.
+I am currently an assistant professor with a joint appointment in the Faculty of Life Sciences and the Faculty of Mathematics at the University of Vienna.
+I am also part of the SFB consortium on polygenic adaptation which consists of experimental evolution, population genomics and theoretical genetics groups in and around Vienna.

 Juan Li